actions/runner/docs/design/coreclr.md

   - Allow task authors to create core-CLR tasks and package core clr assets: Right now we only [support typescript (via node) and powershell](https://github.com/Microsoft/vsts-task-lib/blob/master/README.md).
   - Rationalize all of this with emerging [Docker initiative](https://youtu.be/OOV5bXcJHpc)

+## Phases

+We must first move the agent to 2.0 core CLR and figure out the linux-x64 single target before we can implement core CLR tasks which can run in a container of any other linux distro and version.

+For that reason, we have separated the work into two clear phases.
+Move the agent to core CLR with one linux-x64 target and then support writing tasks in core CLR.

 ## Phase One: Core CLR 2.0 Agent

 ### Officially Supported and Tested